-Improving your credit can give you a better chance at getting better rates for the surety bonds you need to build and secure your business.
-But how can you improve your credit score?
-Here are three ways to significantly improve your score:
+Improving your credit score for a surety bond can give you better rates for the bonds you need to build and secure your business.
+But how can you improve your credit score when looking for surety bond services?
+Here are three ways:

 1. Check for and Remove Credit Report Errors

 Keep in mind that “bad” doesn’t mean “wrong,” so you shouldn’t dispute something just because it has a negative impact.
-You should instead look for accounts you don’t have that might mean your identity has been stolen or other inaccurate information.
+Instead, look for accounts you don’t have that might mean your identity has been stolen or other inaccurate information.

 If you discover something like a bill you never paid because you moved and didn’t update your mailing address with the creditor, contact them, not the credit bureau.
 You can make arrangements to pay and ask them to remove the reported delinquencies on your credit report.

-Should you discover that one of the credit bureaus has done something like failed to record a payment or to remove a negative mark that is too old to be shown, you can file a dispute.
-When you do, make sure you have documentation to prove your case, and then contact the credit bureau showing the wrong information.
+If you discover one of the credit bureaus has done something like fail to record a payment or to remove a negative mark that is too old to be shown, you can file a dispute.
+If you do, make sure you have documentation to prove your case, and then contact the credit bureau showing the wrong information.
 Most of the time, they’re required to respond within 30 days.

-Your payment history determines a third of your credit score, so it’s vital that you pay your bills on time, every time.
+Your payment history determines a third of your credit score for a surety bond, so it’s vital that you pay your bills on time, every time.
 When you miss a payment, it stays on your credit report for seven years.
 The more recent you missed a payment, the worse it is for your credit report.

 If you find yourself unable to pay on time because of the due date, contact your credit card companies and ask to move the date to one that works better for you.